Corrugated Metal Fence Calculator

 How to Use the Calculator

-To get the final calculation, you need to enter the initial data in the calculator menu:
+To obtain a complete calculation, enter the initial data in the calculator menu:

-• The length of the fence sides A, B, C, D in meters.
+• The lengths of the fence sides A, B, C, and D in meters.

-• The height of the fence in meters.
+• The overall height of the fence in meters.

-• The step of the fence posts in meters.
+• The spacing between the fence posts in meters.

-• The number of rails for the fence in pieces.
+• The number of rails for the fence (in units).

-• The working width of the corrugated sheet in centimeters.
+• The effective width of each corrugated metal panel in centimeters.

-• Check the box in the "Gates, wicket" cell and enter the width of the gates and the width of the wicket in meters.
+• Select the checkbox in the "Gates, wicket" field and enter the widths of the gates and the wicket in meters.

-Next, you need to specify the prices of the materials in the calculator menu fields:
+Next, specify the prices of the materials in the corresponding fields:

-• The price per linear meter of fence post.
+• The price per linear meter for fence posts.

-• The price per linear meter of fence rail.
+• The price per linear meter for fence rails.

-• The price per square meter of corrugated sheet.
+• The price per square meter for corrugated metal panels.

 Reference